CSharpM7/kumite-release/README.md

-# WARNING
-There WILL be crashes.
-CPUs WILL be stupid.
-Icies will likely do something absurd.
-Good night and good luck.

 # Edgeguard Training

 Replaces 100-man / Century Smash with an Edgeguard Training Tool.
 Fight off randomly spawning enemies, one at a time.
 You'll earn a point (represented by the inactive first CPU's precent) if you can knock them off the stage, but if they get onto the stage, you won't gain a point!